 - An employee is eligible for Free COBRA when quitting due to the employer’s material reduction in hours (even if health insurance is not lost) or a material change in geographic work location.

-- An employee is not eligible for Free COBRA when quitting due to a safety concern not being remedied after complaining about the same, unless the employee can demonstrate that the employer’s actions (or inactions) resulted in a “material negative change in the employment relationship analogous to a constructive discharge.”
+- An employee isnot eligible for Free COBRA when quitting due to a safety concern not being remedied after complaining about the same, unless the employee can demonstrate that the employer’s actions (or inactions) resulted in a “material negative change in the employment relationship analogous to a constructive discharge.”
 While not further clarified, this is likely to mean that serious safety issues that are not remedied could potentially amount to constructive discharge.

 Employers should monitor developments expected under future regulations and guidance concerning the ARPA as it relates to COBRA.
 The Employment & Labor Practice Group at Partridge Snow & Hahn is available to answer your questions about the ARPA.
-For additional information and resources visit the firm’s COVID-19 Advisory Group page.